-Parents need to know that although the violence in this fan-favorite crime drama is extremely tame compared to many of today's graphic series (almost to the point of being a bit cheesy), each episode does revolve around a murder investigation.
+Parents need to know that although the violence in Murder, She Wrote is extremely tame compared to many of today's graphic series (almost to the point of being a bit cheesy), each episode of this fan-favorite crime drama does revolve around a murder investigation.
 The deadly confrontation is often shown on screen, as well as several scenes of the corpse and the crime scene (often blood-stained).
 The heroine is a successful, self-confident woman whose determined inquiries and attention to detail often outshine the work of professional detectives.

-More than two decades after its debut, Murder, She Wrote continues to engage audiences with its endearing heroine and an ever-changing cast of guest stars that, through the years, included soon-to-be-familiar faces like George Clooney, Courteney Cox, and Marcia Cross.
+More than two decades after its debut, the show continues to engage audiences with its endearing heroine and an ever-changing cast of guest stars.
+Through the years, Murder, She Wrote has featured soon-to-be-familiar faces like George Clooney, Courteney Cox, and Marcia Cross.
 But crime-drama buffs take note: This is no Law & Order or CSI.
 The action is slow, and characters rely more on chance eavesdropping or friendly conversation than on actual interrogation to gather information.
 Foot chases are rare, and hardened criminals even rarer.
 Overall it's a fantasy world for detective work, where the bad guys stand out, tense situations are often tempered by wry humor, and loose ends are tied up in a nice, neat package by show's end.

 The only real caution for parents of older tweens and up is the potential for some violent images, but the relatively low-key nature of this crime show makes it a decent choice for families.
 The simplistic, dialogue-based plot, however, may leave kids rolling their eyes.